Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 ## Namespaced packages

+Interpreters, async runtimes and a form of dynamic library are all essentially possible and may even be on their way.

-You might have guessed my other suggestions were fanciful and maybe not especially sincere, but here's something I do want to see.
+Atomic Cows was perhaps a little insincere, but here's something I do want to see...

+Unfortunately for me, unlike the first three options, this one has already been ruled out.

 Namespaced packages are, frankly, a settled discussion, so I'm not expecting to change minds, just state my case.